LakshyaMittal3301/socratium/ARCHITECTURE.md

 - Provider config stored locally in SQLite; API keys encrypted at rest.
 - Gemini is supported via the `@google/genai` SDK.
 - OpenRouter is supported via the `@openrouter/sdk` SDK.
-- Provider configuration is managed from the Library UI modal.
+- Provider configuration is managed from a modal in the Library and Reader UI.
 - OpenRouter model catalog is fetched via `/api/providers/openrouter/models`.
 - A single active provider is enforced via a unique DB index; activation updates `updated_at`.
 - Shared provider DTOs live in `shared/types/providers.ts`.